phylotastic/phylotastic-portal/interactive_test/naive_user_test.md

    * add info link to EOL.
 * (2:07) user does not realize immediately where is the Get Tree button.
 Explains that it is not in either the left or right menu area.
 * (2:40) tree fails.  no feedback.  user is confused.
-* (3:24) user tries and fails to select node labels button 3 times
+* (3:24) user tries and fails to select node labels button 3 times before succeeding on the 4th try
    * button is too small: make button larger
 * (3:30) notice how user responds to lack of feedback about tree-view failure
 * (4:10) observer interrupts, explains failure of tree viewer